SaffetGokcenSen/saffetgokcensen.github.io/_posts/2023-11-05-some-elaboration-on-the-sequential-backdoor-criterion.md

 title: Some Elaboration On The Sequential Backdoor Criterion
 ---
 ## Introduction
+First of all, this article is best viewed in Chromium and Google Chrome browsers.
+Some characters are not rendered correctly in Firefox.
 In this article, the proof of theorem about the sequential backdoor criterion is elaborated on.
 The theorem is given on the page 121 of <a href="#Pearl">[1]</a>.
 Its proof is also given in the same reference.

 ## The Sequential Backdoor Criterion
 The sequential backdoor criterion gives the conditions for